astronomer/docs/astro/deploy-code.md

 :::

-## DAG-only deploys
+## Deploy DAGs only

 :::caution

-This feature is in Public Preview.
+This feature is in Public Preview and available to all Astro customers.
 It is still in development and features and functionality are subject to change.

 :::

 There are some scenarios where you might want to deploy only the `dags` directory of your Astro project.
-To do this, you can enable the DAG-only deploy feature per Deployment.
+To do this, enable the DAG-only deploy feature for each Deployment.
+You must do this only once.

 Enabling DAG-only deploys on Astro has a few benefits: